mqliang/kubernetes/cluster/caicloud-ansible/README.md

 The options are described there in full detail.

+## Bring up VMs (optional)

+The `inventory.vagrant` example inventory file is configured to use virtualbox machines in `cluster/caicloud-baremetal`.
+Change to that directory and run `vagrant up` will bring up three machines to test out the ansible playbook.

 ## Running the playbook

 After going through the setup, run the following command: